 Best for: Worldwide chauffeur consistency for Fairfield-County-based principals running multi-city corporate engagements, where the buyer needs the same retainer product served across New York, London, Paris, Hong Kong, and other global hubs alongside the Fairfield County daily commute.

-Carey International is the independent worldwide chauffeured-transportation network on this list, with a multi-decade operating history and a global affiliate footprint built around the Fortune 500 corporate-account book.
+Carey International is one of two independent real-market operators on this list, the worldwide chauffeured-transportation network with a multi-decade operating history and a global affiliate footprint built around the Fortune 500 corporate-account book.
 Published equivalent hourly rates run $110 to $170 across major cities depending on vehicle class, with Manhattan-bound flat-rate transfers from the Fairfield County corridor at $210 to $270 from Greenwich, $260 to $310 from Westport, and $230 to $280 from Stamford.
 Global-account terms negotiated at MSA produce continuity pricing across multi-city engagements.

 Fairfield County pickup discipline is calibrated to global-account dispatch with named-chauffeur assignment in the primary city and network coverage on travel days; the Greenwich, Stamford, and Westport pickup points are inside the operator’s standing service map.
 Manhattan-bound routing intelligence is GBTA-aligned dispatch with documented routing protocols across both Connecticut corridors, and the chauffeur cleared to run the corridor-selection decision in cabin on Carey direct-employee accounts (affiliate-network coverage runs through dispatch hand-off).